The Cook Islands and Niue: States in Free Association

 The Cook Islands

-The Cook Islands originally were inhabited by the Cook Island Māori (a Polynesian ethnic-group related to the New Zealand Māori ethnic group) in what are now the 15 islands that comprise the country.
+The Cook Islands originally were inhabited by the Cook Island Māori (a Polynesian ethnic-group related to the New Zealand Māori ethnic group).
 The capital of Avarua is located on the most populated island of Rarotonga.
-An estimated 90,000 Cook Islanders live in New Zealand, outnumbering the under 17,000 residents of the Cook Islands.
+An estimated 26,000 reside in the Cook Islands, while another 90,000 Cook Islanders live in New Zealand.

-According to an Australian think tank, the Cook Islands had a GDP of $256 million in 2022, one of the region's smallest economies, but the second highest GDP per capita in the Pacific.
-85% of its economy comes from tourism.
+The Cook Islands had a GDP of $409 million in 2024, making it one of the region's smallest economies.
+Tourism accounts for 85% of the economy.
 National economic objectives include expanding economic inclusion and building climate-adapted public infrastructure.
-Due to its 2020 graduation to "high income country status" by the Organization for Economic Cooperation and Development, the Cook Islands is the lowest per capita recipient of development aid in the Pacific.
+Due to its 2020 graduation to "high income country status" by the Organization for Economic Co-operation and Development, the Cook Islands is the lowest per capita recipient of development aid in the Pacific.

-At times, limits on the Cook Island's self-governance have led to political friction with New Zealand.
-For example, when Cook Islands Prime Minister Mark Brown made a state visit to China in February 2025 and signed four bilateral agreements (including a Comprehensive Strategic Partnership Action Plan), New Zealand's government expressed "significant concern" that Avarua did not consult about the agreements prior to the visit and about their national security implications.
-Brown also was criticized by some constituents and diaspora.
-He argues the agreements will help achieve national development goals and alleges New Zealand "misinformation" misconstrued his actions.
-The controversy led to a motion of no-confidence to remove Brown from office, which was defeated.
+At times, limits on the Cook Islands' self-governance have led to political friction with New Zealand.
+For example, when Cook Islands Prime Minister Mark Brown made a state visit to China in February 2025 and signed four bilateral agreements (including a Comprehensive Strategic Partnership Action Plan), New Zealand's government expressed "significant concern" that Avarua did not consult about the agreements and their security implications prior to the visit.
+Relations appear to have stabilized since April 2026 with the two countries signing a Defence and Security Declaration clarifying, amongst other provisions, that the Cook Islands will engage New Zealand in the "first instance for any requests for support in its defence and security."

 Niue

-From its capital of Alofi, the government of Niue includes a 20-member Legislative Assembly representing a population of less than 2,000 inhabitants, making it the second smallest country by population (only Vatican City has fewer inhabitants).
+The government of Niue, with its capital at Alofi, includes a 20-member Legislative Assembly representing a population of less than 2,000 inhabitants, making it the world's second smallest country by population (only Vatican City has fewer inhabitants), though more Niueans live in New Zealand.
 There are currently no political parties in Niue and the current prime minister is Dalton Tagelagi.
+Niue is scheduled to hold general elections in May 2026.

-Niue is the Pacific's smallest economy, but has the region's highest GDP per capita - $18,300 as of 2022.
-New Zealand is the largest development partner to Niue, accounting for 78% of the total foreign aid (roughly $259 million between 2008-2022).
-Niue is the only PIC to have received no loan financing over the past 15 years.
-Some analysts contend Niue's recent opening of an honorary consulate in Tokyo is an effort to expand its diplomatic presence, strengthen tourism (a primary economic sector), and develop relations with partners that may provide resources to strengthen climate adaptation and disaster preparedness efforts.
+Niue is the Pacific's smallest economy, with a GDP of $39.6 million in 2023.
+New Zealand is Niue's largest development partner, accounting for 78% of total foreign aid (roughly $259 million between 2008-2022).
+Some analysts contend Niue's recent opening of an honorary consulate in Tokyo is an effort to expand its diplomatic presence and strengthen tourism, a primary economic sector.
+In November 2025, Japan and Niue signed a grant aid deal that has provided Niue with machinery and equipment to address disaster management.
+Niue is the only PIC to have not signed any new loan financing in the past 15 years.

 Relations with the United States

-The Biden Administration's decision in 2023 to establish official diplomatic relations with the Cook Islands and Niue was widely characterized as a signal of U.S. strategic investment in the Pacific.
-In separate statements, the State Department claimed that the United States would seek to pursue "Pacific Regionalism" with the two countries in regional organizations and realize the goals of the Biden Administration's Pacific Partnership Strategy.
-U.S. programming with the Cook Islands and Niue has included representatives joining the State Department's Young Pacific Leaders Conference and the Academy for Women Entrepreneurs.
-The United States has a Maritime Interdiction Agreement with the Cook Islands, but not Niue.
+U.S. diplomatic recognition of the Cook Islands and Niue in 2023 was widely characterized as a signal of U.S. strategic investment in the Pacific.
+In separate statements, the State Department claimed that the United States would seek to pursue "Pacific Regionalism" with the two countries in regional organizations.
+U.S. engagement with the Cook Islands and Niue has included Cook Islands representatives at the 2026 Critical Minerals Ministerial and an April 2026 State Department delegation visit to the Cook Islands to scope potential Overseas Humanitarian, Disaster, and Civic Aid (OHDACA) programs.
+The United States has a Maritime Interdiction Agreement with the Cook Islands, but not with Niue.

 Areas of Congressional Interest

-In shaping U.S. bilateral relations with the Cook Islands and Niue, Congress faces three broad issues:
+In shaping U.S. bilateral relations with the Cook Islands and Niue, Congress faces several issues:

-Countering Chinese Influence.
-As previously noted, the Cook Islands signed four bilateral agreements with China in 2025.
-China also has an embassy in Niue and PRC development projects there have included a road upgrade, vehicle donations to the government of Niue, and telecommunications equipment such as radios given to each household.
-Congress may consider whether U.S. national security and foreign policy interests merit a reconsideration of current U.S. diplomatic engagement with and foreign assistance to both countries.
-Congress also may choose to increase intelligence cooperation with New Zealand (which has expressed that it will strengthen its intelligence focus on the Cook Islands' foreign relations).
+Countering PRC Influence.
+U.S. engagement with the Cook Islands may be viewed by some observers as an effort to counter PRC influence in the Pacific.
+The Cook Islands signed four bilateral agreements with China in 2025.
+China has an embassy in Niue and PRC development projects there have included a road upgrade, vehicle donations to the government of Niue, and telecommunications equipment such as radios given to each household.